-With social distancing being the new norm, buyers are leveraging the internet to spend as little time personally visiting homes as possible.
 It’s a win-win for buyers and sellers.
-Buyers can spend more time sitting on their sofas shortlisting homes, and sellers’ properties endure less exposure to potential COVID-19 issues.
+Buyers can spend more time sitting on their sofas shortlisting homes, and sellers’ properties experience added marketing potential with fewer in-person showings.
 As with any new reality, however, there are two sides to the coin, and this situation is no different.

 Today’s buyers spend a lot of time viewing HGTV-related content, and, as a result, their tastes have been refined.
 Now, a significant percentage of buyers are looking for turnkey homes with upscale amenities.